Obama picks temporary IRS head as Tea Party decries scandal

 "No one in their right mind would want the job right now," said Paul Streckfus, a tax journalist who used to work in the IRS division that is now at the center of the scandal.

-As the furor has increased, some key IRS employees have pulled out of public events.
+As the furore has increased, some key IRS employees have pulled out of public events.

-Lois Lerner, the IRS official who broke the news of the scandal last week, canceled plans to speak at a graduation ceremony for her law-school alma mater, Western New England University.
+Lois Lerner, the IRS official who broke the news of the scandal last week, cancelled plans to speak at a graduation ceremony for her law-school alma mater, Western New England University.

-And in Washington, the IRS softball team canceled a scheduled match against the staff of Senator John Cornyn, the Texas Republican said on Facebook.
+And in Washington, the IRS softball team cancelled a scheduled match against the staff of Senator John Cornyn, the Texas Republican said on Facebook.

 (Additional reporting by Thomas Ferraro, Richard Cowan, Kim Dixon, Tabassum Zakaria, Elvina Nawaguna, Mark Felsenthal, Kevin Drawbaugh, Nanette Byrnes, Roberta Rampton; Writing by Andy Sullivan; Editing by David Lindsey and Jim Loney)